thoughtbot/bourbon/readme.md

 #Install without Rails
-The following script will generate a sass directory and convert all .css.scss to .scss extensions.
-The sass directory is for 'sass --watch' use outside of rails.
+The following script will generate a *bourbon* directory and convert all .css.scss to .scss extensions.
+The *bourbon* directory is for 'sass --watch' use outside of rails.
 Preliminary step: clone the repo and cd into the directory.

 **Step 1:** Make script executable by changing file permission